Our Inpatient Ward

 Who do I speak to if I want to give any feedback about my care?

 We hope you’ll feel safe, comfortable and happy here, but if you have any worries or suggestions on how we can improve, we’ll always listen.
 Just chat to one of our nurses in the first instance.
-If you wish to make a formal complaint, please write to our Chief Executive, Barbara Williams, or contact the Care Quality Commission.
+If you wish to make a formal complaint, please write to our Chief Executive, Martin Powell, or contact the Care Quality Commission.
 We’ll investigate and respond to you within 20 working days.